Check dependencies for requirement

 - Implement new crafting recipes that work dynamically with the overall progression.

-- Have an alternate game mode where body temperature slowly depletes over time, with the point being that you have a limited amount of time to get to Vostok and back again (not quite speedrun, but quite difficult, demanding multiple tries).
+- Have an alternate game mode where body temperature slowly depletes over time, with the point being that you have a limited amount of time to get to Radar and back again (not quite speedrun, but quite difficult, demanding multiple tries).
 Some consumables and gear make it deplete slower so you have to very strategically manage your equipment and inventory (FUN!)
 (WINTER ONLY).

 I plan to keep this project going well into early access, so please don't create too much work for me Antti!.
 Just kidding, love you :)